 The site of interest can be specified in the same fashion as the source site details were filled in.

 Chain and ligands can be chosen from the dropdown menu or residue numbers can be specified directly.

-Using the red plus, you can add residues on a different chain as well.
+Using the blue plus, you can add residues on a different chain as well.

 Compute scores will yield two 0-1 scores for your site of interest

-(the atoms in the site of interest will be shown in orange on your structure).
+(the residues in the site of interest will be shown in orange on your structure).